erichelgeson/Kicad-STM32/README.md

 # Kicad-STM32
-STM32 library for Kicad (at this time, the BluePill)
+STM32 library for Kicad : BluePill and BlackPill

 - 2 symbols
 - footprint